M1ck4/MichaelAngel.io/Chisel_README.md

 ## Usage

-The vey basic use of chisel is:
+The very basic use of chisel is:

     python chisel.py --input_folder /path/to/input_folder --output_folder /path/to/output_folder